GuruRajSan/UST-intern/README.md

 ### About the repository
-Each folder above contains a set of notebooks.
+Each folder above contain a set of notebooks.

-All notebooks present contain a description about themselves at the top.
+All notebooks contain a description about themselves at the top.